 We're going to use splitting on the incompressible fluid equations.
 In particular, we'll separate out the advection part, the body forces (gravity) part, and the pressure/incompressibility part.
-(If viscosity is important, we'll also separate it out: see chapter 8.)

 That is, we'll work out methods for solving these simpler equations: